sUhAs1011/UE22CS251B-Arduino-Based-Intruder-Detection-and-Alert-System/README.md

-# Arduino-Based Intruder Detection and Alert System
+# IoT Based Intruder Detection and Alert System

 ### Overview
 An alarm burglar system is a security device designed to detect unauthorized entry into a property and alert the owner or security personnel.
 Using Arduino, such systems can be easily developed, combining sensors, actuators, and communication modules for effective intrusion detection and alert mechanisms